Located Across the River from New York City

-Getting to Know Campus: Administrative Buildings & Facilities
+Getting to Know the Campus: Administrative Buildings & Facilities

 The Charles V. Schaefer, Jr. Athletic and Recreation Center was named after the late Charles V. Schaefer, Jr., Class of 1936 and chairman emeritus of the Board of Trustees.
-Built in 1994, this magnificent 63,000-square-foot complex includes the Canavan Arena, a gymnasium with seating for 1,400, an indoor training center with a multiple purpose floor, a fitness-exercise room, swimming pool and jacuzzi, and three combination squash-racquetball courts.
+Built in 1994, this magnificent 63,000-square-foot complex includes the Canavan Arena, a gymnasium with seating for 1,400, an indoor training center with a multiple-purpose floor, a fitness-exercise room, a swimming pool, a Jacuzzi and three combination squash-racquetball courts.
 Offices and locker rooms also support the physical education, athletic and recreation programs in the Schaefer Center.

 DeBaun Field, located directly behind the Schaefer Center, features a state-of-the-art FieldTurf synthetic playing surface.
 The facility is home to the varsity field hockey, soccer, baseball and lacrosse teams, as well as a number of club and intramural sports.
 Other outdoor facilities include six tennis courts (two of which are lit) and a beach volleyball court.

 The William Hall Walker Gymnasium, built in 1916, is named for its donor and serves as an adjunct athletic and recreational facility.
-The building has recently undergone a major renovation project and features a new gymnasium and elevated indoor track, five locker rooms, a recruiting/meeting room, nine new offices and the 4,000 square-foot Class of 1949 Strength and Conditioning Center for student-athletes.
-Stevens also has a unique partnership with the neighboring town of Weehawken and many student-athletes are able to take advantage of Weehawken Waterfront Park and Recreation Center throughout the school year.
-The facility, opened in September of 2007 along the banks of the Hudson River, is home to the softball team and provides additional practice space for the cross country, track and field, lacrosse and soccer teams throughout the year.
+The building features a gymnasium and elevated indoor track, five locker rooms, a recruiting/meeting room, nine offices and the 4,000 square-foot Class of 1949 Strength and Conditioning Center for student-athletes.

-Hoxie House, a gift of William D. Hoxie, Class of 1889, was built in 1929 and is the residence of the president of Stevens, and his/her family.
+Hoxie House, a gift of William D. Hoxie, Class of 1889, was built in 1929 and is the current residence of Stevens President Nariman Farvardin and his family.